Numigi/odoo-sale-addons/commission/README.rst

   * My Sales: Commissions calculated on the basis of personal sales
   * My Team Commissions: Commissions calculated on the basis of the user's team's total commissions

+**Tags**

 For categories based on personal sales, you have the option to select included or excluded tags to help with invoice filtering.

+If only included tags are added, then only invoices linked with a sale order with the selected tags will be taken into account.

+If only excluded tags are added, then all invoices will be taken into account except those with the selected tag.

+If both types of tags are added, then only included invoices that are not linked with a sale order with the selected excluded tags will be taken into account.

+You cannot put a tag both as included and excluded.

+**Child categories**

 For categories based on team sales, you have the option to select other categories to help with invoice filtering.

+You cannot add a category as its own child category.

 .. image:: static/description/category.png